Skip to main content

 2. Set up your directories

-1. X as-a-Service Custom Resource Definition: define your Promise API
+1. Custom Resource Definition: define your Promise API

 2. Build a simple request pipeline